Unboxed-Software/solana-course/content/movie-review-pt1.md

 let age = 33;
 ```

 Variables in Rust by default are immutable, meaning a variable's value cannot be changed once it has been set.
-In order to create a variable that we'd like to change at some point in the future, we must make use of the `mut` keyword, which stands for mutable.
+In order to create a variable that we'd like to change at some point in the future, we use the `mut` keyword.
 Defining a variable with this keyword means that the value stored in it can change.

 ```rust
 // compiler will throw error